nickzren/trap/README.md

-# Transcript inferred Pathogenicity score data browser
+If you would like to use Transcript inferred Pathogenicity score data, please visit: http://trap-score.org/